iCub user environment¶

 esac

-In order to customize the above user enviroment you shuld manually make some changes:
+To customize the above user environment, you ought to manually make some changes:

 #export YARP_ROBOT_NAME=